 It got even better on 12 minutes when Duncan Ferguson charged down an attempted Van der Sar clearance and slotted home a second Everton goal.

 However, the delighted supporters were brought down to earth before the half-hour mark when Thomas Gravesen was sent-off after picking up a second yellow card.

-What a start to life in the Premiership for David Moyes!
+It was some start to life in the Premier League for Moyes.

 Just eight minutes into the second period, Fulham pulled a goal back when Steed Malbranque netted from close range.

-The Evertonians were left thinking that it had all been 'too good to be true' and the home side had some fierce defending to do to protect the one-goal advantage.
+The Evertonians were left thinking that it had all been too good to be true and the home side had some fierce defending to do to protect their one-goal advantage.